 Contact: (03) 9650 5778

-The three-level Marquis of Lorne has long been considered one of the best and most historic pubs in Melbourne, and while the ground floor bar and dining room are always worth a visit, it’s the rooftop’s outdoor deck that’s the best part.
+The three-level Marquis of Lorne has long been considered one of the best and most historic pubs in Melbourne, and while the downstairs front bar and dining room are always worth a visit, it’s the rooftop’s outdoor deck that’s the best part.

 Given Naked in the Sky is so close, most locals do the smart thing and hop between the two on a rare sunny Melbourne day.
-That’d be the best way to play this, although it is tempting to just post yourself up in the corner all day and work through the list of delicious cocktails and craft beers.
+That’d be the best way to play this, although it is tempting to just post yourself up at this Fitzroy rooftop bar all day and work through the list of delicious cocktails and craft beers.
 The expansive bar menu is worth paying closer attention to.

 Address: 411 George Street, Fitzroy VIC 3065